Breaking | John Hlophe back from cold as Jacob Zuma's MK Party reverses suspension

-The Umkhonto weSizwe Party (MK Party) has executed a dramatic U-turn, reinstating John Hlophe to his powerful positions as first deputy president and parliamentary leader, months after suspending him in a bruising internal clash.
+The uMkhonto weSizwe Party (MK Party) has executed a dramatic U-turn, reinstating John Hlophe to his powerful positions as first deputy president and parliamentary leader months after suspending him in a bruising internal clash.

-In a circular dated March 18 2026, Secretary-General Sibonelo Nomvalo confirmed the decision, stating that Hlophe “resumes his duties with immediate effect”.
+In a circular dated March 18, 2026, secretary-general Sibonelo Nomvalo confirmed the decision, stating that Hlophe “resumes his duties with immediate effect”.

 Nomvalo said the move followed an internal process triggered by Hlophe’s suspension, which saw the party appoint an independent legal panel to probe allegations against him.

-“The President [Jacob Zuma]… appointed an independent legal panel led by an advocate to investigate the allegations,” Nomvalo wrote.
+“The president [Jacob Zuma] … appointed an independent legal panel led by an advocate to investigate the allegations,” Nomvalo wrote.

 He added that the process included direct engagement with Hlophe: “A bilateral meeting was held with Dr Hlophe in which all the allegations were ventilated at length.”